zamazan4ik/awesome-pgo/article/article.md

 ## Future plans

+TODO

 ## Ideas

 TODO: write here some ideas for improving PGO situation

 I have several ideas about PGO and PLO future improvements across the ecosystem.
-Maybe something from my list will be so interesting to a someone, so they eventually will be implemented.
+Maybe something from my list will be so interesting to someone, so they eventually will be implemented.

 ### Write a PGO handbook